Manners and Etiquette for Children

 If you send a thank you note to someone, mention it in front of the children, say something like, 'I'm just sending a thank you note to Aunt Maggie, she was so helpful running you children to school last week when I couldn't manage' - that way, showing appreciation is just a normal way to behave and not a lesson in manners and etiquette for children

-11. If you are sending flowers in the event of the death in the family, it is a good time to explain
+11. If you are sending flowers in the event of a death in the family, it is a good time to explain

 to the children.